 Putting all these elements together can seem like a daunting task at a glance, but with the right strategies, you’ll be able to piece it all together every time, getting a top score on the science section.

-Tables (ACT Science Tables and Graphs, Part 1: Understanding Tables) consist of rows and columns.
+Tables (ACT Science Tables and Graphs) consist of rows and columns.
 Each row and column has a label that tells you what is being measured or expressed in that part of the table.
 Within the labeled categories, each row and column contains plenty of specific data that you’ll need to comprehend, as you go through the questions.

-Study the different kinds of ACT Science graphs (ACT Science Tables and Graphs, Part 2: The Different Types of Graphs).
+Study the different kinds of ACT Science graphs.
 Learn to identify and understand each part of a graph.
 Then practice connecting the data together so that you can understand the relationships shown in these visuals.

 Certain aspects of an ACT Science table or chart will seem unclear unless you’ve read the deeper explanation in the passage.
 Look for keywords in the passage that match the words in the graph or chart.
 Also pay close attention to the questions.
 Questions will often contain the same keywords as the readings and infographics.

 Search for paraphrases as well.
 Sometimes the ideas in one part of an ACT Science question will be slightly re-worded in another part.
 For instance, a paragraph in the passage might refer to “forests,” while the question mentions “trees,” and the infographic names different species of trees.

 ACT Science Strategy 4: Study Science-Related Passages